Skip to main content

 Validate data

-1. Run the following Python code to define a Checkpoint and examine the data to determine if it matches the defined Expectations:
+1. Run the following Python code to examine the data and determine if it matches the defined Expectations.
+This will return Validation Results:

 Python